krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

 **pkinit_dh_min_bits**
     Specifies the size of the Diffie-Hellman key the client will attempt to use.
-The acceptable values are currently 1024, 2048, and 4096.
+The acceptable values are 1024, 2048, and 4096.
     The default is 2048.

 **pkinit_identities**
     Specifies the location(s) to be used to find the user's X.509